httr01/bloomfilter/README.md

     This is a simple Bloom Filter.
 # Example
     You can manipulate following three value to achieve expected rate of false positive.
-    The higher these number "rate of false positive" will be higher.
+    The higher these number "rate of false positive" will be lower.
-    The more hash functions we have more math it has to do i.e. more CPU.
+    The more hash functions we have, the more math it need to do i.e. more CPU usage.

     int howManyHashFunctions =3;
     int totalExpectedElements = 8000;